Joint Service Small Arms Program: Results of the second tests

-Heckler & Koch submitted a modified version of the Heckler & Koch P7 now with a 10 round Magazine and designated P7A10.
-The Sig Sauer company submitted a new handgun which had been created for the competition in their SIG Sauer P226.

 In February 1982 issued this statement; "The Army, in its role as Defense Department executive agent for 9mm handgun procurement, has cancelled the procurement.
 It was not possible to make an award because the submitted weapon samples substantially failed to meet the essential requirements contained in the procurement solicitation.
 The Department of Defense intends to reexamine its requirements for a new handgun."

 This cause a firestorm of protest.
 Supporters in the military and Congress denounced the Army tests as rigged and a fiasco.
 The last line in particular was interpreted as allowing the purchase of the M1911A1 models in 9mm or .45 ACP.
 Colt exacerbated this thought when they subsequently offer an unsolicited proposal to convert existing M1911A1 handguns to 9mm.